-The departments of Communication and Rhetorical Studies and Writing Studies, Rhetoric, and Composition at Syracuse University are pleased to host the ninth annual biennial Rhetoric Society of America Summer Institute from May 24-June 4, 2021.
+The departments of Communication and Rhetorical Studies and Writing Studies, Rhetoric, and Composition at Syracuse University are delighted to welcome you to the virtual ninth biennial Rhetoric Society of America Summer Institute from May 24-June 4, 2021.

-With 80 leading scholars in rhetorical studies designing 34 seminars and workshops, the learning, networking, and mentorship opportunities are bountiful.
+This promises to be a deeply engaging and productive two weeks.
+With 80 leading scholars in rhetorical studies designing 33 seminars and workshops, the learning, networking, and mentorship opportunities are bountiful.
 This program represents a long and rigorously reflexive process shaped in ways large and small by the ongoing revolutionary critiques and interventions of #RhetoricSoWhite.
 That process, like all dedicated antiracist efforts within the discipline to transform its relationship to whiteness, is imperfect, and demands intersectional focus on whiteness in relation to gender, sexuality, class, ability, and other axes of difference.
 It is also true that the program itself cannot convey many important aspects of the process that unfolded behind the scenes.
 These seminar and workshop visions and leadership represent the fundamental premise, as Kirt Wilson observed in his presidential Farewell Remarks, that “the study of rhetoric is intertwined with race at a performative level—rhetorical criticism, analysis, teaching, and mentoring are all racialized performances with racial consequences, intertwined with racialized systems of power, institutional practice, and knowledge creation.”
 The institute program endeavors to respond to Wilson’s challenge to us all to intersectionally take up together the difficult justice work “to build multiracial coalitions, to resist fascism in whatever form it takes, to build mutual aid networks, and to cultivate communities of care.”

 From indigenous rhetorics (Powell and Riley-Mukavetz) to dwelling in the Anthropocene (Barnett and Clary-Lemon), trans rhetorics (Hsu and LeMaster), and rhetoric in dark times (Roberts-Miller and Skinner), the seminars invite us to explore some of the most exigent and generative topics in rhetorical studies today.
 Their leaders urge us to build alternative spaces through fugitive planning and white knowledge disruption (Kynard and McCann), to question decoloniality (Cortez, García, and Hanchey) while contending with ethics in an unjust world (Davis and Stormer), and to attend to issues of rhetoric, culture, and technology (Banks and Pfister).